Cuomo scandal will be hot topic as hearings for Biden AG nominee Merrick Garland kick off next week

 Garland, who is a widely respected judge on the D.C.
 Circuit Court of Appeals, is almost certain to be confirmed as the attorney general despite what's expected to be tough questioning at his confirmation hearing.
 He'll have a say in Justice Department staffing if confirmed, which means it's possible he'll face questions next week about retaining Bacon.

+The White House did not immediately provide a comment on Republicans' intention to ask Garland about Cuomo, or on the president's thoughts on the New York governors amid the allegations against him.

-The focus on Cuomo comes as CNN and the governor's brother, host Chris Cuomo, have made an unprecedented push to downplay and deflect from the Democrat's controversies, with the liberal network giving its developments little to no airtime -- and giving Chris Cuomo free rein to conduct friendly, comical interviews with the scandal-plagued governor.
+The focus on Cuomo comes as liberal CNN and the governor's brother, host Chris Cuomo, have given the Democrat's controversies little to no airtime.
+Previously, the network gave Chris Cuomo free rein to conduct friendly, comical interviews with the governor, who wrote a book about successfully handling the pandemic in the middle of the pandemic.

 During next week's Garland hearing, Republicans have also signaled they'll ask the nominee about the Hunter Biden investigation, which the president has promised to stay out of to prevent any appearance of a conflict of interest, and much more.